NOVEMBER 28, 2012 BY MTSU NEWS AND MEDIA RELATIONS

 think about student learning.
 It creates an excitement in the classroom."

-EXL Director Carol Swayze said she expects the program to continue its growth and sees the SACS commendation as confirmation that MTSU is on the right track.
+EXL Director Carol Swayze said she expects the program to continue its growth and sees the SACSCOC commendation as confirmation that MTSU is on the right track.

 "We are fortunate to have such an exceptional team of faculty, staff and community partners who are providing a top quality educational experience for our students," she said.